Frodsham railway station: Facilities

 Although unstaffed (as noted), the station has a self-service ticket machine (card payments only) to allow intending passengers to buy before boarding or to collect pre-paid tickets.
 Train running information is provided by CIS displays, timetable posters and a pay phone.
 Waiting shelters are also provided on both sides.
 Step-free access is available to both platforms, although the footbridge between them has stairs.

 Services

-The station is served by an hourly Transport for Wales service to Manchester Airport via Warrington Bank Quay, an hourly service to Liverpool Lime Street also operated by Transport for Wales, and another hourly service to Leeds operated by Northern Trains.
-In the other direction, services run to Chester, with trains from Manchester often continuing along the North Wales Coast Line as far as Llandudno, while trains from Liverpool and Leeds currently terminate at Chester save for a single service to Wrexham on weekday and Saturday evenings for the Liverpool service.
-On Sundays trains only run between Manchester and Chester and Liverpool and Chester.
+Most services at Frodsham are operated by Transport for Wales, with a limited service operated by Northern Trains.

+Transport for Wales generally operate an hourly service between Manchester Airport and Chester, with most services continuing to and from Llandudno via Shotton, as well as an hourly service between Liverpool Lime Street and Chester.
+These services combine to give an off-peak service of two trains per hour in each direction.

-Frodsham is also served by the infrequent (three trains per day, now northbound only) Northern Trains-operated service between Manchester Victoria and Ellesmere Port, with a one-a-day extension to Leeds.
-This does not run on Saturdays and Sundays.
+The station is also served by a limited peak hour Northern Trains service between Chester and Leeds with four trains per day to Chester and five trains per day to Leeds via Manchester Victoria.